Have you ever heard the old saying, “too much of a good thing can be a bad thing?”

 But in the case of exercise addiction, yes; too much of a good thing (exercise) can yield negative consequences.

 Exercise addiction is something that impacts thousands of people, and can be conceptualized like other process and substance addictions.
-It’s not a formal clinical diagnosis, but rather a behavioral condition often rooted within other issues – such as distorted body image or eating disorders.
+It’s not a formal clinical diagnosis, but rather a behavioral condition often rooted within other issues – such as distorted body image or eating disorders like anorexia.

 So how much exercise IS too much exercise?
 That can be difficult to answer without knowing the unique circumstances surrounding each individual, but here are some more universal signs to look out for:

 1).
 Missing a workout makes you/them irritable, anxious or depressed – For instance, if you notice someone or yourself getting clearly agitated or uncomfortable after missing a workout, even after a long string of consecutive days, it could be a warning sign.